 These rules or requirements estimate the importance of any task/process/feature/etc. Each company or work team uses its own approach to setting requirements, but, in general, they do not differentiate much and look as follows.

 These are top-priority requirements, which shape the foundation of the major pipeline.
 Avoiding them means blocking the entire project or further activities.
-As a rule, project inception depends entirely on defining must-haves using such pointers as ‘required for launch’, ‘required for safety’, ‘required for validation’, ‘required to deliver a viable solution’, etc.
+As a rule, product inception depends entirely on defining must-haves using such pointers as ‘required for launch’, ‘required for safety’, ‘required for validation’, ‘required to deliver a viable solution’, etc.

 - Can we move forward with the project if this task is undone? – if NO, it’s MUST